100% Locally Owned, Independent and Free

 “These amended plans are one of the best examples we’ve seen of quality-over-quantity development,” he said.

-“There’s no longer any development proposed within the environmental management and conservation zone, there are increased landscaping setbacks to Serenity Close to reduce the impact on surrounding residents, a reduced number of units, more onsite carparking, more landscaping and retention of more natural vegetation.
+“The changes have removed development from the environmental management and conservation zone, increased landscaping setbacks to Serenity Close to reduce the impact on surrounding residents, a reduced number of units, more onsite carparking, more landscaping and retention of more natural vegetation.

 The revised application for The Calile Noosa was commended.
 Picture: Richards and Spence